rdmurphy/atproto-openapi-types/README.md

 > while.
 I'll try my best to not move it but cannot pretend it won't happen
 > while this project is still young!

-This file is regenerated every six hours
+This file is regenerated every _two_ hours
 [via a GitHub Action](.github/workflows/convert.yaml) to keep it up to date with the latest changes to the AT Protocol.
 It sources the [`bluesky-social/atproto`](https://github.com/bluesky-social/atproto) repository